Habanerio/delisc.io/README.md

 - Click Run
 - Tada!

+- Note: Web app needs to run on its own.
+Will need to add it to Aspire at some point

 ## Notes
 - It does use Ollama (for tagging), and has a LLM already specified.
   Depending on your system, or preference, you may want to change it.